junxit/us-congress-bills-116/metadata.md

 - 2019-11-13 — Placed on the Union Calendar, Calendar No. 231.
 - 2019-11-13 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-287.
 - 2019-11-13 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-287.
+- 2020-02-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-02-05 — Considered as unfinished business. (consideration: CR H833-834)
+- 2020-02-05 — Considered under suspension of the rules. (consideration: CR H799-805)
+- 2020-02-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4031.
+- 2020-02-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-02-05 — Mrs. Napolitano moved to suspend the rules and pass the bill.
+- 2020-02-05 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 373 - 45 (Roll no. 36). (text: CR H799)
+- 2020-02-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 373 - 45 (Roll no. 36).